mohammed873/Pharmacy_Management/README.md

 # Pharmacy_Management

-#Requirment : you need first to have JDK already installed in your local device
+#Requirment :
-             you need to install an IDE software like Elipce to run the program
+1-you need first to have JDK already installed in your local device 2-you need to install an IDE software like Elipce to run the program

 #Run the application